AdamaJava/adamajava/docs/qbamfilter/index.md

 and the BAM will be automatically indexed if the sort-by-coordinate option is specified.

-* **To do a build of qsignature, first clone the adamajava repository using "git clone":**
+* **To do a build of qbamfilter, first clone the adamajava repository using "git clone":**
   ```
   git clone https://github.com/AdamaJava/adamajava
   ```